Our Services (select a service)

 Shared Living Provider Guidelines

-Caregivers will receive orientation, training, respite support, monthly in-home visits with a Case Manager and a tax-free annual stipend
+Caregivers receive orientation, training, respite support, monthly in-home visits with a case manager, as well as a tax-free annual stipend.

 How Do I Become a Shared Living Provider